 The Internship in Building Community (IBC) affords undergraduate and graduate students the opportunity to develop collaboration and leadership skills while working for a dynamic, multicultural academic program.
-While a residential life internship at heart, the greater value of the IBC lies in the broad range of skills and experience that interns can acquire in such diverse fields as student affairs, communications, higher education administration, academic affairs, online media, event planning, and education.
+While a student life internship at heart, the greater value of the IBC lies in the broad range of professional skills and experience that interns can acquire in such diverse fields as student affairs, communications, higher education administration, academic affairs, online media, event planning, and education.

 - Learn valuable career skills;